MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`actions`** - **Actions**<br>
 `string`.
 Required.
 Default value: `build`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Enter a space-delimited list of actions.
 Valid options are `build`, `clean`, `test`, `analyze`, and `archive`.
 For example,`clean build` will run a clean build.
-See the [xcodebuild man page](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html).
+See the [Apple: Building from the command line with Xcode FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html).
 <!-- :::editable-content-end::: -->
 <br>